Skip to content

 Published: at 12:42 AM

-Keepsake is a pre-MVP startup with the planned launch date at sep 30.
-There are 5-10 lawyers on the waitlist who will pay upon MVP launch.
-The word startup sounds a bit weird, as if you got VC funding, which we got none of.
+The word startup sounds a bit weird, as if you got funding from investors, which we got none of.
 Think of it more as an early stage SaaS.

 History of Keepsake